niekbouman/ctbignum/doc/finitefield.md

-# Finite field arithmetic
+# Arithmetic in the ring Z/qZ

-The library supports finite-field arithmetic in the field Z/pZ, i.e., the integers modulo a prime, where this prime is fixed at compile time.
+The library supports arithmetic in the ring Z/qZ, i.e., the integers modulo some integer q, where q is fixed at compile time.

-First, we declare the *type* of the finite field by calling the [`Zq`](https://github.com/niekbouman/finitefield/search?q=%22auto+Zq%22) template function, which creates a dummy instance of the [`ZqElement`](/include/ctbignum/field.hpp) class, of which we take the type using C++'s `decltype` keyword:
+First, we declare the *type* of the ring by calling the [`Zq`](https://github.com/niekbouman/finitefield/search?q=%22auto+Zq%22) template function, which creates a dummy instance of the [`ZqElement`](/include/ctbignum/field.hpp) class, of which we take the type using C++'s `decltype` keyword:

 ```cpp
 using namespace boost::hana::literals; // to enable the "<string>"_s syntax